ChristophMuthmann/sql-docs.de-de/docs/ssms/visual-db-tools/delete-table-dialog-box-visual-database-tools.md

 ms.prod: sql-non-specified
 ms.reviewer:
 ms.suite:
-ms.technology:
-- tools-ssms
+ms.technology: tools-ssms
 ms.tgt_pltfrm:
 ms.topic: article
 f1_keywords:
 - vdt.dlgbox.deletetable
 - vdtsql.chm:69644
 ms.assetid: 56a60bfd-1353-4228-b23e-e887da2228a2
-caps.latest.revision: 3
+caps.latest.revision: "3"
 author: stevestein
 ms.author: sstein
 manager: jhubbard
 ms.workload: Inactive
-ms.translationtype: HT
-ms.sourcegitcommit: 2edcce51c6822a89151c3c3c76fbaacb5edd54f4
-ms.openlocfilehash: c6485a4d7020bf63b4650ec70d6eb20c9ccf714f
+ms.openlocfilehash: c937c391ddcb9008e9ff04b64e9a37780b6c3b5b
+ms.sourcegitcommit: 9678eba3c2d3100cef408c69bcfe76df49803d63
+ms.translationtype: MT
-ms.contentlocale: de-de
+ms.contentlocale: de-DE
-ms.lasthandoff: 08/18/2017
+ms.lasthandoff: 11/09/2017
 ---
 # <a name="delete-table-dialog-box-visual-database-tools"></a>Tabelle löschen (Dialogfeld) (Visual Database Tools)
-Mithilfe dieses Dialogfelds können Sie die Tabelle angeben, aus der Datensätze gelöscht werden sollen.
-Dieses Dialogfeld wird angezeigt, wenn beim Ändern eines Abfragetyps in eine DELETE-Abfrage im Diagrammbereich mehr als eine Tabelle angezeigt werden.
+This dialog box allows you to specify the table from which to delete records.
+This dialog box appears if more than one table is displayed in the Diagram pane when you change the type of a query to a DELETE query.

 Wählen Sie die Tabelle aus, aus der Datensätze gelöscht werden sollen, und klicken Sie auf **OK**.

 > [!NOTE]
-> Durch eine DELETE-Abfrage werden vollständige Zeilen aus der Tabelle entfernt.
+> A DELETE query removes entire rows from the table.
 Wenn Sie Werte aus einzelnen Datenspalten löschen möchten, verwenden Sie eine UPDATE-Abfrage.
-Wenn Sie Spalten aus einer Tabellendefinition oder die ganze Tabelle löschen möchten, verwenden Sie den Tabellen-Designer oder die Datenbank-Entwurfstools für die Datenbank.
+If you want to delete columns from a table definition, or delete the table itself, use Table Designer or the database design tools for your database.

 ## <a name="see-also"></a>Siehe auch
 [Entfernen von Tabellen aus Abfragen &#40;Visual Database Tools&#41;](../../ssms/visual-db-tools/remove-tables-from-queries-visual-database-tools.md)